decentraland/world/docs/spec.md

 This component is in charge of relaying information between clients.
 We use it to sends positions, public chat and other kinds of messages to nearby users.

 It has two sub components: a coordinator and a set of communication servers.
 We use [webrtc-broker library](https://github.com/decentraland/webrtc-broker) for this work.

+- The communication server will not known about the specifics of the message content.
+- Clients will subscribe to a set of topics, and only receive messages from topics they are subsribed to.
+- Clients will send messages, and each message will include a topic.

 Here is an extract from the library's doc:

 ### Components